szinn/k8s-homelab/README.md

 The machines are configured using Talos (see [Getting Started](https://www.talos.dev/v0.14/introduction/getting-started/) for a walkthrough).

-The scripts I used for generating the Talos configuration are found in [talos](./infrastructure/talos/main/).
+The tasks I used for generating the Talos configuration are found in `./.taskfiles/Talos`.

 The expectation is that at the end of this step, your machines are up and running and the command line tool `kubectl` can be used to interact with the cluster.